Snodgrass History, Family Crest & Coats of Arms

 Surnames that evolved in Scotland in the Middle Ages often appear under many spelling variations.
 These are due to the practice of spelling according to sound in the era before dictionaries had standardized the English language.
 Snodgrass has appeared as Snodgrass, Snodgers, Snedgrass, Snadgrass and others.

-More information is included under the topic Early Snodgrass Notables in all our PDF Extended History products.
+More information is included under the topic Early Snodgrass Notables in all our PDF Extended History products and printed products wherever possible.

 The North American colonies beckoned, with their ample land and opportunity as their freedom from the persecution suffered by so many Clan families back home.
 Many Scots even fought against England in the American War of Independence to gain this freedom.
 Recently, clan societies have allowed the ancestors of these brave Scottish settlers to rediscover their familial roots.
 Among them:

-Snodgrass Settlers in the United States in the 18th Century
+Snodgrass Settlers in United States in the 18th Century

 - Neil Snodgrass, who landed in Virginia in 1785

-Snodgrass Settlers in the United States in the 19th Century
+Snodgrass Settlers in United States in the 19th Century

 - William Snodgrass, who landed in New York, NY in 1812

-- Andrew and Mrs. Snodgrass arrived in Philadelphia in 1822
+- Andrew and Mrs. Snodgrass, who arrived in Philadelphia in 1822

 - James Snodgrass, who landed in Allegany (Allegheny) County, Pennsylvania in 1838

-- James, Robert, Samuel, and William Snodgrass all arrived in Philadelphia between 1840 and 1865
+- James, Robert, Samuel, and William Snodgrass all, who arrived in Philadelphia between 1840 and 1865

 - John Snodgrass, who arrived in Allegany (Allegheny) County, Pennsylvania in 1856